Welcome to NAM's Digital Settlement Forum

 To support our business process for enabling webinars and conferencing solutions by collecting information concerning meeting participants and by recording webinars.

-NAM uses certain standard advertising tools to help us improve your advertising experience which may fall within the extremely broad definition of the “sale” of Personal Data under certain state laws because those companies might use Personal Data for their own business purposes, as well as NAM’s purposes.
+National Arbitration and Mediation (NAM) uses certain standard advertising tools to help us improve your advertising experience which may fall within the extremely broad definition of the “sale” of Personal Data under certain state laws because those companies might use Personal Data for their own business purposes, as well as National Arbitration and Mediation (NAM)’s purposes.
 For example, Google may use this data to improve its advertising services for all companies who use their services.
 (It is important to note advertising programs have historically operated in this manner.
 It is only with recent developments in data privacy laws that such activities fall within the definition of a “sale”).
 If you opt out of the “sale” of your info, your Personal Data that may have been used for these activities will no longer be shared with third parties.

 How long we retain your personal data depends on the type of data and the purpose for which we process the data.
 We will retain your Personal Information for the period necessary to fulfill the purposes outlined in this Privacy Notice unless a longer retention period is required by law, for legal, tax or regulatory reasons, or for other legitimate and lawful business purposes.